-88. With a view to checking lavish expenditure incurred on accommodation and entertainment in luxury hotels I propose to introduce a Bill in the current session to levy a new tax at 15 per cent on gross receipts of hotels in which the minimum tariff for a single room is 75 rupees and above per day.
-The new levy is proposed to be made effective from 1st This will yield September, 1980. about Rs.
-12 crores in a full year and the revenue during 1980-81 will be of the order of Rs.
-5 crores.
+With a view to checking lavish expenditure incurred on accommodation and entertainment in luxury hotels, I propose to introduce a Bill in the current session to levy a new tax at 15 per cent on gross receipts of hotels in which the minimum tariff for a single room is 75 rupees and above per day.
+The new levy is proposed to be made effective from 1 September 1980.
+This will yield about Rs.
+12 crore in a full year and the revenue during 1980-81 will be of the order of Rs.
+5 crore.

-89. I shall now turn to my propoposals on indirect taxes.
-In framing my proposals I have kept to view the objectives.
-To the extent following additional resource mobilisation is inescapable, this should be done in such a way as not to enhance the burden significantly. commodity on any Subject to this consideration. small scale segment of our industry should be encouraged.
+I shall now turn to my proposals on indirect taxes.
+In framing my proposals I have kept to view the following objectives.
+To the extent additional resource mobilisation is inescapable, this should be done in such a way as not to enhance the burden on any commodity significantly.
+Subject to this consideration, the small-scale segment of our industry should be encouraged.
 Industries with significant employment and export potential should be provided encouragement through suitable adjustment of duty structure.
 The duty burden on some articles of common consumption should be reduced or totally removed.

-90. At the outset I would like to put the Hon'ble Members at ease by pointing out that my proposals are very modest.
+At the outset I would like to put the hon'ble members at ease by pointing out that my proposals are very modest.
 I have tried to avoid the usual devise of picking out selected items for new or increased levies at relatively high rates.

-91. For this year, I have sought to spread the effect of the additional taxation thinly on a wide range products, taking care to leave out articles of common consumption. propose to achieve this objective through a special excise duty which is even now leviable on all excisable goods at 1/20th of the basic excise duty, but from which a number of commodities have been exempted.
-Under my proposal, the special excise duty will be levied on those items which are at present, exempt from the levy, at the rate of 1 20th of the effective basic excise duty rates appheable to them.
-Certain commodities will, however continue to be Thus totally exempt from the levy. there will be no special duty on motor spirit including naphtha, kerosene. high speed diesel oil, light diesel oil and liquefied petroleum gas or on coal or electricity.
-Again, the special excise duty will not be levied on matches, or on vanaspati, or on goods falling under Tariff item 68.
-Where special excise is already leviable at 1|2th of the effective basic duty, I propose to increase it to 1|10th of the effective basic duty, This increase will not howeven, apply to furnace oil, asphalt, bitument and tar, petroleum specified and not otherwise ducts petroleume coke. calcined gar and processed vegetable nonessential oils will also not be subjected to the increase levy.
-Cigarettes, which are at present totally exempt from special excise duty will be supjected to special excise duty at 1/10th of the basic excise duty rates.
+For this year, I have sought to spread the effect of the additional taxation thinly on a wide range of products, taking care to leave out articles of common consumption.
+I propose to achieve this objective through a special excise duty which is even now leviable on all excisable goods at 1/20th of the basic excise duty, but from which a number of commodities have been exempted.
+Under my proposal, the special excise duty will be levied on those items which are at present, exempt from the levy, at the rate of 1/20th of the effective basic excise duty rates applicable to them.
+Certain commodities will, however, continue to be totally exempt from the levy.
+Thus, there will be no special duty on motor spirit including naphtha, kerosene, high speed diesel oil, light diesel oil and liguefied petroleum gas or on coal or electricity.
+Again, the special excise duty will not be levied on matches, or on vanaspati, or on goods falling under Tariff Item 68.
+Where special excise is already leviable at one-half of the effective basic duty, I propose to increase it to 1/10th of the effective basic duty.
+This increase will not, however, apply to furnace oil, asphalt, bitumen and tar, petroleum products not otherwise specified and calcined petroleum coke.
+Sugar and processed vegetable non-essential oils will also not be subjected to the increase levy.
+Cigarettes, which are at present totally exempt from special excise duty will be subjected to special excise duty at 1/10th of the basic excise duty rates.
 These proposals would yield a revenue of Rs.
-197.71 crores in a full year.
+197.71 crore in a full year.
 The impact of these proposals relating to special excise duties will also yield a sum of Rs.
-16.75 crores in the shape of countervailing duties on imported goods.
+16.75 crore in the shape of countervailing duties on imported goods.